DandyCodes/zeal/README.md

 ## Routes

-Routes handled by Zeal are automatically documented in the OpenAPI schema
+Routes handled by Zeal are automatically documented in the OpenAPI schema.

-Use ***zeal.Route*** to create a route and define a standard library http.HandlerFunc
+Use ***zeal.Route*** to create a route and define a standard library http.HandlerFunc:

 ```go
 zeal.Route[any](Mux).HandleFunc("POST /", func(w http.ResponseWriter, r *http.Request) {